Chart Color Schemes

 Population growth drivers in Hastings are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the population of the suburb of Hastings (Vic.) is estimated at around 10,735.
-This reflects an increase of 366 people since the 2021 Census, which reported a population of 10,369.
-The change is inferred from AreaSearch's estimation of the resident population at 10,697 following examination of the latest ERP data release by the ABS in June 2024 and an additional 243 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of the suburb of Hastings (Vic.) is estimated at around 10,735 as of Feb 2026.
+This reflects an increase of 366 people since the 2021 Census, which reported a population of 10,369 people.
+The change is inferred from the resident population of 10,697 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 243 validated new addresses since the Census date.
 This level of population equates to a density ratio of 414 persons per square kilometer.
-Over the past decade, Hastings has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing the SA4 region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.
+Over the past decade, Hastings has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth is projected for statistical areas across the nation, with the area expected to increase by 1,788 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.5% in total over the 17 years.
+Considering the projected demographic shifts, an above median population growth is projected for statistical areas across the nation, with the suburb expected to increase by 1,794 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.4% in total over the 17 years.

 Frequently Asked Questions - Population